faizahmed1234/RandomNumberGenerator/README.md

 Find the project requirements here: [Random number generator web app](https://www.codementor.io/projects/web/random-number-generator-web-app-bz042v8kll)

 ## Tech/framework used
-Built with ___
+Built with HTML, CSS, PHP, Bootstrap 5

 ## Screenshots and demo
-Screenshots of your app and/or a link to your live demo
+Screenshots of app in repo.

 ## Installation
-Instructions for other developers on how to install and run your code on their local environment.
+Use xampp, wamp or any other localhost server.
 ## License
 [MIT](https://choosealicense.com/licenses/mit/)
 Most open source projects use the MIT license.
 Feel free to choose whichever license you prefer.